astromer-science/python-library/README.md

 ## Install
 ```
-pip install astromer
+pip install ASTROMER
 ```

 ## How to use it
 Currently, there are 2 pre-trained models: `macho` and `atlas`.
 To load weights use:
 ```
-from astromer import ASTROMER
+from ASTROMER.models import SingleBandEncoder

-model = ASTROMER()
+model = SingleBandEncoder()
 model.from_pretrained('macho')
 ```
-It will automatically download the weights from [this public github repository](https://github.com/astromer-science/weights.git) and load them into the `ASTROMER()` instance.
+It will automatically download the weights from [this public github repository](https://github.com/astromer-science/weights.git) and load them into the `SingleBandEncoder` instance.

 Assuming you have a list of vary-lenght (numpy) light curves.
 ```